andyxning/go-graceful-shutdown/README.md

     * fourth one is used to run `curl http://localhost:8081/sleep`.

     **Gracefully Shutdown:**
-    When you see the fourth terminal return a string **hello**, then you can directly run the command ` kill PID` in the third terminal.
+    After you run the `curl http://localhost:8081/sleep` command in the fourth terminal, then you can directly run the command ` kill PID` in the third terminal.

     You can now get the output from the first terminal like this(**Note: the time of second line is about 4 seconds later than the first lien's**):
     > 2015/12/22 14:02:53 Receive shutdown signal terminated